Accounting and Taxation

 Prerequisite: ACGB 7125.

-Critically examines accounting principles and standards for corporate financial reporting with particular emphasis on mergers and other consolidations, asset sales and divestitures.
-Additional topics include fund accounting, foreign currency, partnerships and segment and interim reporting.
+This course critically examines accounting principles and standards for corporate financial reporting with particular emphasis on mergers and other consolidations, asset sales, and divestitures.
+Additional topics include fund accounting, foreign currency, partnerships, and segment and interim reporting.

 Prerequisites: (ACGB 7120 or GBA Waiver Ext FinInfoReprt with a score of 070).